qwerac388/MediFinder/README.md

 ## Usage

-Visit MediFinder at [GitHub Pages URL](#) to start finding healthcare services near you.
+Visit MediFinder at [https://qwerac388.github.io/MediFinder/](#) to start finding healthcare services near you.
 Navigate through the different sections using the menu.
 The search bar can be utilized to quickly locate specific hospitals.
 Interactive maps provide a visual guide to hospital locations and information.

 ## Built With